WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part7/index.md

 ---
 layout: ElectronicsTutorial
-title: Part 7.02 - Semiconductors > Transistors
+title: Part 7 - Semiconductors Pt.
+2 > Transistors
 ---

 **Note** - This part is in beta and not quite done yet.